Line for rabies shot, Chicago

-Thanks to Britain's fox hunters the world now has a decent distemper vaccine, and other vaccines have continued apace -- parvo, adenovirus, and parainfluenze to name the four most important.
+Thanks to Britain's fox hunters, and America's fur farm owners, the world now has a decent distemper vaccine, and other vaccines have continued apace -- parvo, adenovirus, and parainfluenze to name the four most important.

 I have written in the past about how to give a vaccine and how to obtain vaccines for less.
 Now, let me turn to another topic: the continuing scam -- and medical danger -- of over-vaccinating dogs.